-Mindy Haskins Rogers’ writing has appeared or is forthcoming in The Rumpus, Hippocampus Magazine, Atticus Review, Entropy Magazine, and JMWW Journal.
-Her essay, “My Father’s English: Changing Language, Changing Class,” was among Entropy Magazine’s most popular articles in 2018, and Atticus Review nominated her collage essay, “So the Wasps Won’t Sting,” for Sundress Publications’ Best of the Net Anthology, 2018.
-She was a scholarship recipient at Juniper Summer Writing Institute in 2014.
-She has been awarded a Straw Dog Writers’ Residency at Patchwork Farm Retreat this summer, where she will work on her memoir in progress.
+Mindy Haskins Rogers’s writing has appeared in The Rumpus, Hippocampus Magazine, Atticus Review, Entropy Magazine, and JMWW Journal.
+Her essay, “My Father’s English: Changing Language, Changing Class,” was among Entropy Magazine’s most popular articles in 2018, and was published in Among Others: The Carolina Reader for English 101: Fall 2020 and Fall 2021.
+Atticus Review nominated her collage essay, “So the Wasps Won’t Sting,” for Sundress Publications’ Best of the Net Anthology, 2018, and included it in their print annual.
+In 2019 she was awarded a Straw Dog Writers’ Residency at Patchwork Farm Retreat and received first place in Wellspring House’s 20th Anniversary Residency Contest.

 She lives in Massachusetts, where she is a member of Straw Dog Writers’ Guild and Grub Street Writers.
-She teaches English Language Learners in public high school.
+She is a licensed K-12 educator for English Learners.